petr-muller/vtes.afri.cz/content/tournaments/20220618-persistent-echo.md

 Nosferatu POT Combat(?) → 5ed Banu Haqim Combat → Ventrue Whining → Brujah Vote → me

-I met the Banu Haqim rush from the previous table in this game again; this time he was at least on the other side of the table.
-This was a very weird game;
+I met the Banu Haqim rush from the previous table in this game again; this time, he was at least on the other side of the table.
+This was a bizarre game;
-two players basically gave up winning right from the start.
-My prey complained about not having a Baron, and my grandpredator started full-scale whining basically from round two, because the Banu Haqim did not allow him to do pretty much anything.
+two players gave up winning right from the start.
+My prey complained about not having a Baron, and my grandpredator started full-scale whining basically from round two because the Banu Haqim did not allow him to do pretty much anything.

-The game ended rather quickly for me, because both my cross-table "allies" supported my predator's political actions to quickly kill me.
-My grandpredator did it because (yet another) table split deal with my predator, which made sense, but I have no idea what my crosstable Banu Haqim player's plan was.
+The game ended rather quickly for me because both my crosstable "allies" supported my predator's political actions to promptly kill me.
+My grandpredator did it because (yet another) table split deal with my predator.
+That part at least made sense.
+I have no idea what my crosstable Banu Haqim player's plan was.

 # Overall

+In the end, I was happy I attended.
+Despite yet another disappointing result, at least I had fun.
+I am unhappy about the streak of bad results; not getting into the finals is one thing, but not getting a single Victory Point is another.
+Part of that is variance, and a part is deck selection, but it is getting a little disheartening.
+I do not expect to win every tournament I attend, but it would be nice to have at least some success once in a while.